tighebi/snake_game/README.md

 ## 🔢 2048 Game Details

 ### Features
+- Fast, smooth slide animations with straight-line movement
-- Smooth slide animations for all tile movements
+- Constant-speed animations (no slowdown for merges)
 - Arrow keys or WASD controls
 - Swipe gestures on mobile
 - Win condition at 2048 (can continue playing)